 Sets of data typically compiled by the US government, which are available for the public to download and use

 With the exception of theses, grey literature is not held in academic databases.
-Instead, you can
+Instead, you can:

-site search | site:.gov (children AND "traumatic brain injury") | results will all be government resources or websites |
+In the above example, results will all be government resources or websites

-inurl | "clinical trials" inurl:braininjury | "braininjury" must occur in the url of the search results |
+In the above example, "braininjury" must occur in the url of the search results

-combination: synonyms and inurl | children ~guidlines inurl:"traumatic brain injury" | Retrieves results which contain words that are synonyms to "guidelines", and have the words "traumatic brain injury" in the url |
+The above example retrieves results which contain words that are synonyms to "guidelines", and have the words "traumatic brain injury" in the ur

 NGO Search is a Google Custom Search that searches across hundreds non-governmental organization (NGO) websites.
 NGO Search is a project of the International Documents Taskforce (IDTF) and the Government Documents Roundtable (GODORT) of the American Library Association (ALA).
-This is a spreadsheet of NGOs included in the project.

 International governmental organizations (IGOs) are organizations made up of more than one national government—examples include NATO (North Atlantic Treaty Organization) and the WHO (World Heath Organization).
 The governments are the members.
 IGO Search is a Google Custom Search that searches across IGO websites.
 It is a project of the International Documents Taskforce (IDTF) and the Government Documents Roundtable (GODORT) of the American Library Association (ALA).
-Here is the growing spreadsheet of IGO urls included in the search.